 2. Wait ... some disasters?

 Yes.
 Homeowners insurance commonly covers these perils: fire, windstorm, hail, lightning, smoke, explosion, theft, vandalism, riot and vehicle collision.
 It commonly excludes — i.e. doesn't cover earthquakes, flood, power failure, war, nuclear explosion, neglect, ordinance of law (locally forced repairs) or intentional damage.
+Learn more about what your homeowners insurance covers (and what it doesn't).

 3. But that list includes some of the worst natural disasters, no?